mbymaster/blogger/README.md

   -test/helpers/articles_helper_test.rb : The helper’s unit test file -app/assets/javascripts/articles.js.coffee : A CoffeeScript file for this controller -app/assets/stylesheets/articles.css.scss : An SCSS stylesheet for this controller

+# SCAFFOLD for MVC
+$ bin/rails generate scaffold_controller Author username:string email:string password:password password_confirmation:password
+  Rails has two scaffold generators: scaffold and scaffold_controller.
+The scaffold generator generates the model, controller and views.
+  The scaffold_controller will generate the controller and views.
+  We are generating a scaffold_controller instead of scaffold because Sorcery has already defined for us an Author model.

 $ bin/rake routes #shows all the IP routes